Why would we build a low-cost On-Demand OpenStack Private Cloud?

 - Open Source Clouds are critical to balance the mega clouds.

 Finally, do we know exactly where we fit into the ecosystem?
-No, but we do know that making OpenStack easier for “non-enterprise” customers – think SMB, universities, even governments, individuals for sure – we have removed numerous barriers from hundreds of thousands of Admins that might never have considered OpenStack.
+No, but we do know that making OpenStack easier for “non-enterprise” customers – think SMB, universities, even governments, individuals for sure – we have removed numerous barriers from thousands of Admins that might never have considered OpenStack.

 So, to go back to the original skeptic’s question – “Are you trying to go up against AWS?” – and the answer is, yes, for two reasons.